CAST-Extend/com.castsoftware.aip.datamart/README.md

 ```

 ### SRC_HEALTH_IMPACTS
-Propagated Risk Index, and Risk Propagation Factor by Business Criterion and Source Object
+Propagated Risk Index, and Risk Propagation Factor by Business Criterion and Source Object for the latest snapshot of each application
 ```
 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+------------
-object_id                            | INT      | Concatenation of application name and object internal unique ID from central Base object_name                          | TEXT     | Object name business_criterion_name              | TEXT     | A business criterion
-propagated_risk_index                | DECIMAL  | Propagated Risk Index (PRI) is a measurement of a risk for an object and a business criterion risk_propagation_factor              | DECIMAL  | The number of different call paths to reach the critical violations
+snapshot_id                          | TEXT     | The concatenation of the application name and the snapshot timestamp object_id                            | INT      | Concatenation of application name and object internal unique ID from central Base object_name                          | TEXT     | Object name business_criterion_name              | TEXT     | A business criterion nb_violated_rules                    | INT      | Number of violated rules impacting the business criterion nb_violations                        | INT      | Number of violations impacting the business criterion propagated_risk_index                | DECIMAL  | Propagated Risk Index (PRI) is a measurement of a risk for an object and a business criterion risk_propagation_factor              | DECIMAL  | The number of different call paths to reach the critical violations
 ```